meteor-vue/vue-meteor-tracker/README.md

 #### Reactive data

-You can make your component `data` properties update from any Meteor reactive sources (like collections or session) by putting an object for each property in the `meteor` object.
+You can add reactive properties that update from any Meteor reactive sources (like collections or session) by putting an object for each property in the `meteor` object.
 The object key is the name of the property (it shouldn't start with `$`), and the value is a function that returns the result.

 Here is an example: